 Gl1tch shares his primary weapon choices with Chaac and Talon.
 Gl1tch’s SMG is the LMP-X the strongest SMG per round with it having the longest range for an SMG.
 This makes it a decent weapon for mid-range fights despite only using an SMG.
 The only issue is that Gl1tch’s role is an initiator, so this SMG might not be up to the task of contending against the longer range DMRs or assault rifles in the game.
 However, it is still an effective weapon as it has great damage potential and range.
 It techs up even further with the magazine and ADS improvements through its upgrades.
 Players will need to think about their engagements more and use the duelist(s) on his team to execute the initiations properly.

 The other weapon is the SKL-6, a pump-action shotgun that packs a punch.
 Unlike Chaac, who has an active healing ability, Gl1tch does not.
 For that reason, Gl1tch should avoid using the shotgun on the attacking side, as it creates a disadvantage when needing to push sites.
-However, the weapon is a great choice on the defence.
+However, the weapon is a great choice on the defense.
 Shotguns excel on narrow map pathways and surprising enemies by hiding in full cover near bombsites.
 Gl1tch can also perform the site denial role better by using his hack radius or detect where enemies are pushing from to better prepare for their site execute.
 Upgrading the shotgun to an eight-round capacity and increasing its range to nine are decent, especially when contending SMG players at a slight distance.

 His sidearm is the Executioner, a long-range pistol that has a low rate of fire and high damage.
 The sidearm does well against all pistols at a distance but falls off against the machine pistols in close quarters.
 While it is a solid pistol fit for his playstyle, it does, however, fall off after the first round.
 His LMP has 16 range compared to the Executioner’s 15, so it does get side-lined in the later rounds.
 Though it is still an effective weapon for rotating if you go the shotgun build.